-Today, featured snippets and related inquiries are part of the transition that we’re seeing away from text and typing toward a ‘call and response’ kind of experience.
+Today, featured snippets and related inquiries are part of the transition that we’re seeing.
+Increasingly, SEO is moving away from text and typing toward a ‘call and response’ kind of experience.

 Just look at what a SERP for my query, “how does thunder work,” returned: